Economy of Spokane, Washington: Economy diversification

 The growth witnessed in the late 1970s and early 1980s was interrupted by another U.S. recession in 1981, in which silver, timber, and farm prices dropped.
 The period of decline for the city lasted into the 1990s and was also marked by a loss of many steady family-wage jobs in the manufacturing sector.
+In 2000, Kaiser Aluminum, the area's largest industrial employer shuttered the Mead Works plant.
 Although this was a tough period, Spokane's economy had started to benefit from some measure of economic diversification; growing companies such as Key Tronic and other research, marketing, and assembly plants for technology companies helped lessen Spokane's dependence on natural resources.

 Mining, forestry, and agribusiness continue to be important to the local and regional economy, but Spokane's economy has diversified to include other industries, including the high-tech and biotech sectors.
 Spokane is still trying to make the transition to a more service-oriented economy in the face of a less prominent manufacturing sector.
 Developing the city's strength in the medical and health sciences fields has seen some success, resulting in the expansion of the University District with University of Washington (first class in 2008) and Washington State University medical school (established 2015) branches.
 The opening of the River Park Square Mall in 1999 served as a catalyst and sparked a downtown rebirth that included the renovation of many derelict historic buildings and the expansion of the Spokane Convention Center in 2006.

 Head offices

 Spokane and its metropolitan area is the headquarters to some notable companies, such as Fortune 1000 company PotlatchDeltic, which operates as a real estate investment trust (REIT) and owns and manages timberlands located in Arkansas, Idaho, Minnesota, and Oregon.
 Potlatch spin off company, Clearwater Paper is a pulp and paper product manufacturer.
 Also, computer equipment manufacturer Key Tronic, micro-car maker, Commuter Cars, gold mining company Gold Reserve, newspaper publisher Cowles Publishing Company, local investor-owned utility, Avista Utilities, steel manufacturer SCAFCO wholesale hardware distributor, Jensen Distribution Services, and marine equipment manufacturer, EZ Loader Boat Trailers, supermarkets Rosauers Supermarkets, Yoke's Fresh Market, and supermarket food distributor, URM Stores have their head offices in Spokane.
 Avista Corporation, the holding company of Avista Utilities, is the only company in Spokane that has been listed in the Fortune 500, ranked 299 on the list in 2002.

-Other company headquarters in the Spokane metropolitan area include the technology companies Itron and Telect in Liberty Lake, Washington, computer game developer Cyan Worlds in Mead, Washington,.
+Other company headquarters in the Spokane metropolitan area include the technology companies Itron and Telect in Liberty Lake, Washington, computer game developer Cyan Worlds in Mead, Washington.
 Across the state border in Idaho, Buck Knives has its head offices in Post Falls, Idaho, Empire Airlines in Hayden, Idaho, and Hecla Mining and Canada-based restaurant Pita Pit (US operations) have their offices in Coeur d'Alene.